FabAcademy

 Basics of Microprocessor

 A Microprocessor takes a bunch of instructions in machine language and executes them, telling the processor what it has to do.
-Microprocessor performs three basic things while executing the instruction.
-It performs some basic operations like addition, subtraction, multiplication, division, and some logical operations using its Arithmetic and Logical Unit (ALU).
-Data in microprocessors can move from one location to another.
-It has a Program Counter (PC) register that stores the address of the next instruction based on the value of the PC, Microprocessor jumps from one location to another and takes decisions.
+A microprocessor carries out three fundamental functions when processing instructions.
+It conducts essential operations such as addition, subtraction, multiplication, division, and various logical functions through its Arithmetic and Logical Unit (ALU).
+Additionally, data within the microprocessor can transfer between different locations.
+The microprocessor utilizes a Program Counter (PC) register, which keeps track of the address of the next instruction, allowing it to move from one location to another based on the value stored in the PC and takes decisions.

 A regular microprocessor structure looks like this.